andreapdr/andreapdr.github.io/about.md

 I have received my master's degree in Digital Humanities at the University of Pisa with the thesis `"Heterogeneous Document Embeddings for Cross-Lingual Text-Classification"`, supervised by Fabrizio Sebastiani and Alejandro Moreo.

+During 2022, I have spent a few months at the HD NLP Group of Heidelberg University (Germany) under the supervision of Prof. Dr. Anette Frank.

 You can find my :
 - projects at [GitHub][my-github]
 - publications on [Scholar][my-scholar]